apache/hudi/rfc/rfc-51/rfc-51.md

 ## <a id='abstract'>Abstract</a>
-In query processing, we need to scan many blocks in HUDI table.
-However, most of them may not match the query even after using column statistic info in metadata table, row group level or page level statistics in parquet file, etc.
+In query processing, we need to scan many data blocks in HUDI table.
+However, most of them may not match the query predicate even after using column statistic info in the metadata table, row group level or page level statistics in parquet files, etc.

-Total size of reading blocks determines the query speed, how to save IO has become the key point to improving query performance.
+The total data size of touched blocks determines the query speed, and how to save IO has become the key point to improving query performance.

 ## <a id='background'>Background</a>